-Celebrations and Champagne go together like Times Square and sparkle.
-Yet for all its ability to elevate a celebration, opening bubbly is not without risks.
+Champagne signals a time of celebration – but opening bubbly can come with some risks.
 A Champagne cork can fly up to 50 mph as it leaves the bottle — fast enough to shatter glass.
 If the cork hits an eye, it can cause bleeding, abrasions and even glaucoma.

-Champagne has tons of bubbles filled with gas that expand when warm.
-With each degree in temperature, pressure builds that can make a cork fly out unexpectedly.
-To preserve your eyesight (and the taste of your bubbly), always chill your Champagne in the fridge or on ice to about 45 degrees.
+Champagne bubbles are filled with gas that expands when warm.
+To preserve your eyesight and prevent the bottle from opening unexpectedly, always chill your Champagne in the fridge or on ice to about 45 degrees.

-Place a towel over the entire top of the bottle and grasp the cork.
+Tear off the foil then remove the wire hood.
+Place a towel over the top of the bottle and grasp the cork.
 Point the bottle at a 45-degree angle away from yourself and any bystanders.
-Slowly and firmly twist the bottle at its base while holding the cork — not the other way around — to break the seal.
-Counter the force of the cork using slight downward pressure just as the cork breaks free, creating the signature pop.
+Slowly and firmly twist the bottle not the cork.
+Do this until the pressure in the bottle begins to push the cork out naturally.